agency-fund/evidential-be/README.md

 BUT the data types used in the create ddl will differ right now as the former relies on pandas to infer types while the latter uses our own mapping based on dataframe types.

-### How can I load test data into my pg instance with a different schema?
+### How can I load test data into my pg instance with a different schema?<a name="how-can-i-load-test-data-into-my-pg-instance-with-a-different-schema"></a>

 As with a sqlite db above, use the CLI command: